ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_rdwps/readme_rdwps-datamart_en.md

 # Regional Deterministic Wave Prediction System (RDWPS) Data in GRIB2 Format

+This page describes the data of the [Regional Deterministic Wave Prediction System](readme_rdwps_en.md).

 ## Great Lakes

 The [Regional Deterministic Wave Prediction System (RDWPS)](readme_rdwps_en.md) produces wave forecasts for the Great Lakes using the third generation spectral wave model WaveWatch III®.
 The model is forced by the 10 meters winds from the High Resolution Deterministic Prediction System (HRDPS).
 A sea ice analysis is used by the model to dampen or suppress wave growth in areas covered respectively with 25% to 75% and more than 75% ice.

 The WW3 (Tolman and the WAVEWATCH III® Development Group 2014) is a third generation spectral wave prediction model that solves the evolution of the energy balance equation for the 2-D wave energy spectrum without any prior assumptions on the shape of the spectrum.
 The WW3 model has been implemented by a growing number of national operational forecasting centers over the last several years.

+This system includes four domains:

+* Lake Superior
+* Lake Huron-Michigan
+* Lake Erie
+* Lake Ontario

+All four domains have a spatial resolution of 1 km (0.0090 deg x 0.0124 deg).

 ## Gulf of Saint Lawrence